timescale/docs/getting-started/queries.md

 # Queries

-With Timescale, there's no need to learn a custom query language, because Timescale supports full SQL.
-You can use your SQL knowledge along with the rich ecosystem of PostgreSQL tools, and add the extra features and performance of Timescale.
+Timescale supports full SQL, so you don't need to learn a custom query language.

-Here are some query examples so you can get familiar with using SQL alongside popular Timescale functions.
+This section contains some simple queries that you can run directly on this page.

 ## Simple SQL queries